Support local funding for

 Why can’t TCD use other funding sources?

 We do!
 TCD is the proud recipient of state, federal, local and private grants.
-But grant funding is a volatile revenue source that fluctuates year-to-year.
+But grant funding is a volatile revenue source that fluctuates year-to-year, and we have seen major funding cuts for conservation at the state and federal level.

 Grant criteria can be rigid or disconnected from our community’s priorities, making it difficult to tailor grant-funded services to local needs.
 Rates and charges allow for local control of how those funds are invested in the county.